Rensselaer Society of Engineers: Philanthropy

 The Rensselaer Society of Engineers donates many hours and dollars each year to both local and national charitable organizations.
 Through Children International, RSE has supported children in Colombia as they struggle to grow up in poverty.
 RSE also hosts an annual breakfast to raise money for The Children's Miracle Network.
 This popular event involves the cooking of hundreds of breakfast sandwiches which are sold to students and delivered to various campus faculty and offices.
 Since the 1960s RSE has also proudly hosted an annual holiday party for local children through the Troy Boys and Girls Club and other organizations.

-RSE Scholarships
+Scholarships

 The Rensselaer Society of Engineers offers a number of scholarships annually to its members.